9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 `p2`, we only need to `peek` the pointer `sp` to retrieve the computed hash.

-We don\'t want clients of this module to be stuck fiddling with low-level details, so we use a type class to provide a clean, high-level interface.
+We don't want clients of this module to be stuck fiddling with low-level details, so we use a type class to provide a clean, high-level interface.